 The eponymous Mononoke, from the show of the same name, are repeatedly stated to think completely differently from people.
 Depending on the incident that created them, their thought process can be very, very warped.

-The more intelligent mushi of Mushishi behave this way.
+The more intelligent mushi of Mushishi are a milder case.
 The mushi's form of life is so alien from our own that 'good' and 'bad' may mean completely different things to us and them.
 For example, in the very first episode the mushi lure a young girl out to the forest for a feast, during which they tell her that they want her to watch over her future grandson.
 Ginko himself makes no comment as to whether he thinks she and her grandson will be better off with the botched mushification completed or not; he merely presents each of them with the option of completing it and lets them decide for themselves.

 Kyubey of Puella Magi Madoka Magica is stated to be unable to understand human morality, being utterly confused as to why the girls would be horrified by the idea that a contract with him is essentially lichification.
-He later states that the species that he belongs to is incapable of emotion of any sort.
-In terms of actions, he also sees nothing wrong with manipulating generations of girls into situations that inevitably lead to their becoming murderous Eldritch Abominations, since the system prolongs the life of the universe by reversing entropy.
-He also doesn't understand why humans consider omitting important information as a form of duplicity.
-Although he is quite clearly aware of what humans think of his actions, hence his duplicity.
-He just doesn't get why we think that way.
+It later states that the species that he belongs to is incapable of emotion of any sort.
+In terms of actions, it also sees nothing wrong with manipulating generations of girls into situations that inevitably lead to their becoming murderous Eldritch Abominations, since the system prolongs the life of the universe by reversing entropy.
+It also doesn't understand why humans consider omitting important information as a form of duplicity.
+Although it is quite clearly aware of what humans think of his actions, hence his duplicity.
+It just doesn't get ''why'' we think that way.